The #1 Diet for Fibromyalgia

 gently stabilizes mood and energy

 A 2024 clinical trial published in Pain & Therapy found that fibromyalgia patients following a personalized Mediterranean diet showed meaningful improvements in pain, fatigue, anxiety, and disability scores compared to those on a general balanced diet.
-A 2025 systematic review further confirmed that the Mediterranean diet's anti-inflammatory and low-antigen properties make it particularly well-suited for the management of fibromyalgia symptoms.
+A 2025 systematic review further confirmed that the Mediterranean diet's anti-inflammatory and low-antigen properties make it particularly well-suited to manage fibromyalgia symptoms.

 In other words, it supports the same systems that are dysregulated in fibromyalgia.